BlenderCN-Org/codyn/docs/pages/Manual/1. Introduction/firstnetwork.md

 `1` and `-1` for respectively the up-to-down and down-to-up couplings (and similarly for left-to-right and right-to-left).

+## Generating the segments
+The output of the chain of oscillators (for example joint angle) is actually the subtraction of the output of two ipsilateral oscillators.
+To get this output we will introduce a new segment node calculating this output.
+We first define a new segment template as follows:

+<<<cdn/first_network/segment_template.cdn>>>

+This template simply has two variables for `left` and `right`, and an `x` variable computing the difference of the two.
+Note the divisiion by 2 to scale the output.
+Next we will create the segment nodes in the network and couple them to the oscillators.

+<<<cdn/first_network/segment.cdn>>>

+Here we have introduced one new thing.
+In codyn, edges are not restricted to act on only state variables.
+If you want to *transmit* information from one node to another through an edge, then you can do this using `x <= expression` syntax in the edge.
+This syntax basically assigns the value of `expression` to the variable `x` in the `output` of the edge.
+We use this feature here to have access to the `x` of the right and left oscillator of the edge in the segment node.

+Note the use of `@@2` (two @'s) to reference an expansion in the second level of the context stack.
+The value of `@@2` is thus respectively `right` and `left`, referencing the second group in the expansion of `"oscillator_{1:@n}_{right,left}"`.

 ## Complete network
 The following code shows the complete working network with annotations.